Your new career as a registered nurse IS possible

 - 3-Year BSN program, or less depending on transfer credit or prior learning

 At Herzing, you are a nursing student from the very first day you are accepted to the University.
-Although the average length of time for a student taking a full course load is 32 months, the time you spend in the BSN program can be reduced based on transfer credit or prior learning experience.
-Which path is right for you?
+Although the average length of time for a student taking a full course load is 36 months, the time you spend in the BSN program can be reduced based on transfer credit or prior learning experience.

 - Small class sizes